 - This take on the cure for the common cold and real vitamin C.

-- Subsequently stocking up on acerola powder and fermented cod liver oil (I get both here), homemade bouillon and herbs for homemade remedies.
+- Subsequently stocking up on acerola powder and cod liver oil (I get both here), homemade bouillon and herbs for homemade remedies.

 - I enjoyed this take on why cholesterol is actually an antioxidant, and then I ate more butter.